kuma35/thinking-forth-translate/chapter3.rst

 definition can be given
 later.

-Chapter Seven treats the subject of vectoring in Forth.
+:doc:`Chapter Seven<chapter7>` treats the subject of vectoring in Forth.

 The Limits of Level Thinking
 ============================